 An investigation procedure may be initiated ex officio upon request of a public authority, upon report or complaint of an affected party or upon report or complaint of any third party.
-According to the Organic Monetary and Financial Code,5 when the investigation relates to entities of the Ecuadorian financial system, the Superintendency of Banks and the Superintendency of Popular-Supporting Economy must intervene in their ambits.

 The Superintendency may grant preliminary measures before or during any stage of the investigation process.
 These measures may include:

 - the suspension of the alleged conduct;